go-gitea/gitea/CONTRIBUTING.md

 To explain how this could affect users and how to mitigate these changes.

-Once code review starts on your PR, do not rebase or squash your branch as it makes it difficult to review the new changes.
+Once code review starts on your PR, do not rebase nor squash your branch as it makes it difficult to review the new changes.
 Only if there is a need, sync your branch by merging the base branch into yours.
 Don't worry about merge commits messing up your tree as the final merge process squashes all commits into one, using the description of the PR's first comment.